- Search The Registry

 *Lawrence Knox was born on this date in 1906.
 He was a Black Chemist and teacher.
 Lawrence Howland Knox was born in New Bedford, Massachusetts, the son of William Knox.

-He had four siblings, two sisters and two brothers.
+He had four siblings, two sisters, and two brothers.
 In the 1820s his grandfather, Elijah Knox was born in North Carolina to a slave family.
 Through hard work and determination, he became an expert carpenter then bought his freedom in 1846.
 He traveled north and settled in New Bedford, Massachusetts.
 Elijah's son -William Jacob- established an important precedent for future generations of upward mobility through education.
-William received the highest score on the New Bedford civil-service exam in 1903 and then acquired a position at the post-office in 1905.
+William received the highest score on the New Bedford civil-service exam in 1903 and then acquired a position at the post office in 1905.
 He eventually married his wife Estella.

 In 1928, Knox received a Bachelor of Science degree in chemistry at Bates College.
 Throughout his attendance at Bates College, he participated in numerous extracurricular functions, a member of the Jordan Scientific Society and lettered football as a right halfback.
 He experienced little discrimination during his attendance at Bates College.
 In 1930, Lawrence started at Stanford University and after one year he received a Master of Science degree.